sagemathinc/cocalc-doc/source/teaching-create-course.rst

      :align: center
      :alt: enter new project title

 The new project will be created.
 If the project is not automatically started, click the "Start Project" button to start it.
-You will see an empty Files list for the new project, because you haven't added any files yet.x
+You will see an empty Files list for the new project, because you haven't added any files yet.

 .. image:: img/teaching/new-instructor-project-started.png
      :width: 100%